miroapp/app-examples/README.md

 <img alt="Miro Developer Platform" src="https://github.com/miroapp/app-examples/raw/main/assets/Banner.png" />

 Welcome to Miro App Examples!
 In this repository you can find examples of apps built on top of the Miro Developer Platform 2.0.<br />
-Make sure you visit our [developer documentation](https://beta.developers.miro.com) to learn more.
+Make sure you visit our [developer documentation](https://developers.miro.com) to learn more.

+**&nbsp;ℹ&nbsp;Note**:

+- We recommend a Chromium-based web browser for local development with HTTP. \
+  Safari enforces HTTPS; therefore, it doesn't allow localhost through HTTP.
+- All examples use `npm` as a package manager and `npx` as a package runner. \
+  If you prefer, you can install and use equivalent alternatives, such as `yarn` or `pnpm`.
+- For more information, visit our [developer documentation](https://developers.miro.com).

 ### Miro Web SDK